 All our products are engineered in Switzerland, and our in-house research and development teams work on the innovation, engineering, design, development and testing of our products.
 Our shoe, apparel and accessories products are designed primarily for specific athletic use, although a significant amount of our products are also adopted for casual or leisure purposes.
 We place considerable emphasis on technological innovation for performance, including our proprietary CloudTec, Helion superfoam and Speedboard technologies, and high-quality construction in the development and design of our footwear and apparel.
 Our focus is on sourcing renewable raw materials.
 Our products use sustainable materials such as recycled polyesters and polyamide, organic cotton, vegan leather and PFAS-free membranes.
-Our sustainability focus is showcased through our 100% recyclable Cyclon shoe, made with over 50% bio-based material derived from castor beans.
-Cyclon is only available through an innovative monthly subscription model whereby the shoe is returned at the end of the subscription and recycled.
-Through its ground-breaking design and subscription model, Cyclon has already won the 2021 ISPO Award for Product of the Year and Sustainability Achievement.
+Our sustainability focus is showcased through our subscription model Cyclon, and specifically the 100% recyclable Cloudneo shoe, made with over 50% bio-based material derived from castor beans.
+Cyclon products are only available through an innovative monthly subscription model whereby the product is returned at the end of the subscription and recycled.
+Through its ground-breaking design and subscription model, the Cloudneo won the 2021 ISPO Award for Product of the Year and Sustainability Achievement.
 Our general categories of footwear include: